 The year 2000 witnessed further progress in IOC's Tsunami Programme implementation based on the recommendations of the ITSU-XVII Session, held in the Republic of Korea in 1999.
-The main highlights of the activities included: (i) the conclusion of the Kuriland provisions have been made for a course in 2001.

-Kamchatka Project.
-(The project was successfully implemented with the installation of three tide gauges and the establishment of communication links between these places and the Pacific Tsunami Warning Center -
+The main highlights of the activities included: (i) the conclusion of the Kurilcessfully implemented with the installation of three tide gauges and the establishment of communication links between these places and the Pacific Tsunami Warning Center - and provisions have been made for a course in 2001.